dendronhq/dendron-site/vault/dendron.release.2020-12-28.md

 ---
 Dendron 0.22 is here 🌱

-This release focuses on Dendron's [[Publishing v2|dendron.topic.publishing]].
+This release focuses on Dendron's [[Publishing v2|dendron.topic.publish]].
 With this release, v2 is functionally at feature parity with our legacy jekyll based publishing (and over 30x faster).
-You can see the remaining gaps [[here|dendron.topic.publishing-legacy.migration#gaps]].
+You can see the remaining gaps [[here|dendron.topic.publish-legacy.migration#gaps]].
 These should be closed by the end of this week.

 - NOTE: to get the latest publishing changes, make sure to run the following commands in your workspace.
-See [[here|dendron.topic.publishing-legacy.quickstart]] for setup instructions
+See [[here|dendron.topic.publish-legacy.quickstart]] for setup instructions

 ```
 npm install @dendronhq/dendron-cli@latest